rails-girls-summer-of-code/summer-of-code/things-to-do.md

 ## Things To Do

-Here is a list of things that we would like you to do during the program:
+The Rails Girls Summer of Code is about supporting the students on their way into the Open Source community.
+Besides coding, this also includes getting the word out and meeting other developers.
+Here is a list of activities that are part of the program and will help you entering the community:

+* Focus on your work.

-* Post brief status [updates on your team log](/team-log) daily.
+* Post brief, but daily [status updates on your team log](/team-log).

-* Write up at least one, maybe two blog posts for the Rails Girls Summer of Code blog throughout the program.
-You can write whatever post you like, include creative ideas, ... as long as it's related to your amazing work on your project :)
+* Write up at least one, maybe two blog posts on the [Rails Girls Summer of Code blog](/blog).
+You can write whatever type of post you like, text, images, a video, ...
+This is up to you as long as it's related to your amazing work on your project :)

-* Visit your local developers user groups, hackdays, community events, etc. so you get to connect with your local community.
+* Visit your local developers user groups, hackdays, community events, etc. This will get you connected with your local community.

 * Give at least one lightning talk at a conference, local user group, Rails Girls (or similar) workshop.

-* Focus on your work.

 * Use all the support channels and ask all the questions that you have!